 Statistical Analysis Software (SAS) also offers a professional certification program that demonstrates competence in the use of their software and provides training on its use to manipulate data frequently used in businesses management, or the interpretation of financial data.
 Basic certification is for SAS Certified Base Programmer for SAS 9 and requires exam-takers to have previous experience with data files, generating reports, handling errors and other tasks.
 Exams last a few hours; candidates can prepare through SAS online training materials or through a professional, instructor-led training program.

 Salary and Employment Outlook

-While the U.S. Bureau of Labor Statistics (BLS) doesn't have salary or employment outlook information for the broad category of data analysts, it does provide that information for some related industry-specific job titles.
-For example, the BLS reported that database administrators, who are tasked with organizing and storing data, could see employment opportunities grow by 15% between 2012 and 2022.
-Database administrators earned a median salary of $78,520 as of May 2013, the BLS reported.
-In comparison, the BLS indicated a 19% growth for management analysts, and these workers earned $79,870 in median salary as of May 2013.
+While the U.S. Bureau of Labor Statistics (BLS) doesn't have salary or employment outlook information for the broad category of data analysts, it does provide information for some related industry-specific job titles.
+For example, the BLS reported that database administrators, who are tasked with organizing and storing data, could see employment opportunities grow by 9% between 2018 and 2028.